 Yellow Ribbon Program

-The Yellow Ribbon Program provides educational benefits to eligible U.S. military members and veterans who have served since Sept.
+The Yellow Ribbon Program provides educational benefits to eligible U.S. military members and veterans who have served after Sept.
 10, 2001.
-The payments received through the program can be applied to tuition and fees and includes a books and supplies stipend.
+The payments received through the program can be applied to tuition and fees and includes a stipend for books and supplies.
 A proud participant of the Yellow Ribbon Program, UWF has agreed to match benefits with the VA to help military students pay for their education.

 GI Bill Educational Benefits Eligibility

-- Be a veteran who served at least 30 days of continuous active duty service after Sept.
-10, 2001, and be discharged because of a service-connected disability or have served 90 days of active duty after Sept.
-10, 2001, and received honorable discharge
+- Be a veteran who served at least 30 days of continuous active-duty service after Sept.
+10, 2001, and be discharged because of a service-connected disability or have served 90 days of active-duty service after Sept.
+10, 2001, and received an honorable discharge

 - Have received a Purple Heart or Fry Scholarship